jun7/wyeb/README.md

 wyeb is inspired by dwb and luakit, so basically usage is similar to them.

 - Editable main page.
 It is a markdown text and contains bookmarks. **e** key opens it by editor.
 As this all settings are thrown to editors.
+- Monitored conf files.
+For example, do `echo "* {color:red \!important}" >> user.css` on the conf dir.
+It should be applied immediately.
 - Settings per URI matched regular expression. **e** on a page adds URI to the conf and opens it.
 And another thing, Ctrl + i/s and v switch setting 'set:' can be edited.
 - Open actions.
 Most of actions assigned to keys can be accessed by shell.
 For example, context-menu items we added are just shell scripts.